-- 8. Jack trailer at marked jack location pad behind axle on mainframe, - 9.
-Remove hubcap or spindle cover, wheel and tire. - 10.
-Remove cotter pin. - 11.
-Remove dust cap. - 12.
-Remove spindle nut and washer. - 13.
-Remove bearings and hub. - 14.
-Lay down hub with inside grease seal down.
-Knock out inner bearing and grease seal using wood or plastic dowel and hammer. - 15.
-Clean all parts thoroughly with kerosene. - Check all bearings and races for chips or roughness of any kind.
-Any damaged component must be replaced. - 17.
-Pack bearing with a good grease (No 2 grade-265 ASTM penetration or equivalent). - 18.
-Install inner bearing. - 19.
-Install new grease seal in hub or rotor using wooden or rawhide mallet. - 20.
-Install hub and drum on spindle. - 21.
-Install outer bearing. - 22.
-Install washer and spindle nut. - 23.
+- 1. Jack the trailer at the marked jack location pad behind the axle on the mainframe and remove the wheel. - 2.
+Remove the grease cap, spindle nut retainer, spindle nut, washer, bearings, and hub. - 3.
+Lay the hub down with the inside grease seal down.
+Knock out the inner bearing and grease seal using a wood or plastic dowel and hammer. - 4.
+Clean all parts thoroughly with a suitable solvent or kerosene. - Inspect all bearings and races for chips or roughness of any kind.
+Any damaged component must be replaced. - 6.
+Pack bearings with a good grease (No 2 grade-265 ASTM penetration or equivalent). - 7.
+Install the inner bearing. - 8.
+Install a new grease seal in the hub or rotor using a wooden or rawhide mallet. - 9.
+Install the hub and drum on the spindle. - 10.
+Install the outer bearing, washer and spindle nut. - 11.
 While rotating the wheel, tighten the spindle nut with a 12" wrench until there is a slight tension.
-Then back off one notch and install cotter pin.
-There should now be from .001" to .010" end play in hub.
-If not, back off one notch. - Check the lug nuts for tightness at 5, 25 and 50 miles of travel.
+Then back off one notch and install the retainer.
+There should now be from .001" to .010" end play in the hub.
+If not, back off one notch. - 12.
+Check the lug nuts at 5, 25 miles and recheck at 50 miles of travel.
 For torque specifications, see Specifications on page 4-3.